 Yet this cannot be done on human steam, because “the carnal mind is enmity [hostile] against God: for it is not subject to the law of God, neither indeed can be” (Rom.
 8:7).

-Instead, “Awake you that sleep…” (Eph.
+God puts forth a simple instruction for those alive today: “Awake you that sleep…” (Eph.
 5:14).
 Do not think that escape from a violence-filled Earth will come with the wave of a magic wand.
 It requires action!

 You must admit that you are naturally hostile toward God, and can only navigate this pitch-black age through following His Law.